People

 Elisabeth Körs, BSc

 She is a Biology student at the University of Hamburg in the MSc program.
-For her master’s thesis, she is currently working on forensic entomology with a focus on beetles.
+For her Master’s thesis, she is currently working on forensic entomology with a focus on beetles, particularly Staphylinidae.
+She is interested in comparing which beetles and when are coming to the carcasses in different habitats.

 elisabeth.koers@studium.uni-hamburg.de